Analysis | Mitch McConnell’s resignation to Trumpism

 A day after he answered a question about Trumpism in his party, McConnell and Senate Republicans blocked a voting-rights bill primarily aimed at deflecting a Republican-led effort in states to restrict who can vote, and in some cases, to give some of the power to certify results to Republican state lawmakers.

 McConnell is no fan of Trump’s.
 He was said to be furious with him after the Jan.
-6 insurrection; he doesn’t plan to ever speak to Trump again, The Post’s Mike DeBonis reported.
+6 insurrection; he doesn’t plan to ever speak to Trump again, The Washington Post’s Mike DeBonis reported.
 He voted against convicting Trump in the president’s second impeachment trial, but he publicly said the president’s actions around Jan.
 6 were disgraceful.
-Trump, in return, has let loose with his attacks on McConnell, most recently accusing the Kentucky senator of folding by providing Republican support for a procedural vote in the Senate to lift the debt ceiling.
+Trump, in return, has let loose with his attacks on McConnell, most recently accusing the senator from Kentucky of folding by providing Republican support for a procedural vote in the Senate to lift the debt ceiling.

 But McConnell is also a shrewd politician who recognizes that his ability to return to leading the Senate rests largely on Republican base voters — now dominated by Trump supporters — coming out to vote for his candidates in next year’s Senate elections.